-- Can I expect to obtain more business from existing customers if a website is in place?
+- Can I expect more business from existing customers if a website is in place?

 Then turn to potential new customers.
 Do prospects search for your product or service online?
 Or is word of mouth your main source of new business?

 If online is important then how many website visitors do you need to secure a sale and what is the value of that sale?
-It is important to research these figures to establish how much can be invested in the website build and in making sure the website is found by target prospects.
+What can be invested in the website build?
+What investment required to make sure the website is found by target prospects?
 Realistically, is the required investment beyond your resources?
-Is there an acceptable return on investment.
+Is there an acceptable ROI?